There is more to ‘why save bilbies’ than the fact that they look amazing, they have adorable ears and beautiful silky soft fur.

 In total, an additional 16 mammal, bird, reptile, amphibian and invertebrate threatened species were detected interacting with bilby burrows.
 There was no difference in the number of species using disused or occupied bilby burrows, indicating that even disused bilby burrows are important structures for other species.

-So, saving the bilby from extinction also means saving other native species plus it will help restore the ecosystems at play in arid Australia.
+So, saving the bilby from extinction also means saving other native species plus it will help restore the critically important ecosystems at play in arid Australia.